anthonyshew/inthezone/content/docs/teamstage/tsMulti/articles/getting-started-using-your-content-editor.md

 ### Always make sure you publish!

 You can make all sorts of edits but never have them go live on your site if you don't publish them!
-If you have unsaved changes, your Content Editor will tell you in the top left of your screen - and it will warn you if you try to navigate away from the page without saving first.
+If you have unsaved changes, your Content Editor will tell you in the top right of your screen - and it will warn you if you try to navigate away from the page without saving first.

 **To save your changes, click publish in the top left corner of your screen.
 Then, click "Publish now" when it drops down.
 Your changes are now safely saved.**